Ephraim-Kamau/Pixels/README.md

 </ul>

 ### Support and Contact Details
-For more information, questions, or feedback, get in touch with me on +254 710 700358 or email: kephraim19@gmail.com
+For more information, questions, or feedback, get in touch with me via email: kephraim19@gmail.com

 ### Licence
 Copyright(c) 2019 Ephraim Kamau